Chart Color Schemes

 Population growth drivers in Redcliffe are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-These state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Projected demographic shifts predict exceptional growth placing Redcliffe in the top 10 percent of national statistical areas by 2041.
-The area is expected to expand by 4,695 persons from the latest annual ERP population numbers, reflecting a total increase of 42.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort are applied where utilised.
+Exceptional growth is predicted over the period, placing Redcliffe in the top 10 percent of Australian statistical areas.
+The area is expected to expand by 4,695 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 40.1% in total over the 17 years.

 Frequently Asked Questions - Population